 Special instructions for all riders:

 Please arrive 15 minutes before ride start time to ensure an on-time start.
-Remember sunscreen and tools to change a tire; a cell phone if you have one; and identification including emergency contact information.
+We recommend that riders continue to bring masks on the rides, as many rides have stops for bathrooms, snacks or water and a facility or business may require you to have a mask on.
+Remember your water bottle as water fountains may not be accessible on rides; bring sunscreen, and tools to change a tire; bring a cell phone if you have one, and identification including emergency contact information.
 You must register for Cycle2Health and review the bicycle guidelines before you can participate in these rides.
-To register, click the link at the top of this page or contact Jennifer Lee for more information at 410-313-5940 (voice/relay) or email@example.com.
+Contact Malarie Burgess at 410-313- 6073 or [email protected] for more information.

-Rides take place during the week and on some weekends, during daytime hours, and depart from various locations in and around Howard County.
-Rides depart in the morning, with the exact departure time varying by route and season.
+Rides take place during the week, during daytime hours, and depart from various locations in and around Howard & surrounding counties.
+Rides typically depart in the morning, with the exact departure time varying by route and season.
 Plan to arrive 15 minutes before the scheduled ride time to prepare yourself and bicycle for an on-time start.

-To provide an opportunity for safe and enjoyable riding for all C2H participants, three different level rides are offered each week throughout the riding season:
+To provide an opportunity for safe and enjoyable riding for all C2H participants, two different level rides are offered each week throughout the riding season:

 Cue sheets will be made available in advance of the ride and riders are encouraged to drive the route to determine if the route is appropriate for them.
 Riders just getting back to riding or those who haven’t had experience riding in a group venue are encouraged to start with the Casual Ride group.

 In the event of inclement weather, the ride leader may move the ride start time one hour earlier or later.
-Rain cancels the ride, although some rides do offer a rain date.
+Rain cancels the ride.
 Participants are encouraged to join the C2H list serve for ride updates and cancellations.
-If you would like to join the list serve, send a blank email to email@example.com.
+To join, email [email protected]